Around 24% of women and 40% of men snore every night.

 Not everyone who snores has sleep apnea.
 However, if you snore, it’s best to see a doctor about it because it could develop into sleep apnea over time.

 Studies have shown that sleep apnea gets worse over time.
-So, even if the only symptom you have is snoring, it’s still something worth checking out before it develops further.
+So, even if the only symptom you have is snoring, it’s still worth checking out before it develops further.

 What Helps with Snoring?